sderacy/gooncard/README.md

 ### Use Cases

-- A user can register an account on this application
+- A user can register an account on this application.
 - A user can input, edit, and delete their social media information.
 - A user can select which social media information to share and generate a QR code associated with their selections to share with others.

 ### Features

-Below are a number of features (accessible features too) that the GOON Card application currently includes:
+Our goal as a team was to reach as broad of an audience as we can with our application.
+An application that is intended to promote networking should be easy to use and manage by everyone.
+That is why we put accessibility at the forefront of everything that we implemented.
+We followed numerous guidelines and articles (linked above) that discussed how developers can make an application more accessible or commonly known as, "a11y" friendly.
+Below are a number of accessible features that the GOON Card application currently includes:

 - Settings Page allows users to customize their display.
 For example, a user can modify their name, font-size, font-family, contrast, and theme.
 This functionality was implemented to let users with visual or other limitations to have a more user-friendly accessible application.
 - The web application is responsive on both mobile versions and desktop versions for users with a wide variety of devices.
 - There is a speech recognition feature where users can dictate a command into the device's microphone after selecting the microphone icon and have the action be carried out.
 This feature is to help users with physical impairments or restrictions.
 - Visual displays such as icons or codes or potentially unrecognizable entities will have alt tags for users with screen readers to be able to identify.
-- There is a help icon on certain pages that provides a user with guidance on how to interact with the application.
-This is to improve accessibility to users.
+- There is a help icon on pages that require user interactivity.
+This highly accessible feature provides a user with guidance on how to interact with the application.

 ### Concerns/Guidelines

 - Check out [this link](https://www.smashingmagazine.com/2021/03/complete-guide-accessible-front-end-components/) for accessiblity guidelines to consider.
 - Check out [this link](http://web-accessibility.carnegiemuseums.org/design/color/) for color schemes that follow accessibility guidelines.
+- Check out [this link](https://usability.yale.edu/web-accessibility/articles/wcag-overview#:~:text=The%20WCAG%202%20is%20a,operable%2C%20understandable%2C%20and%20robust/) for an overview of important accessibility guidelines to follow.

 ## Configured Routes